bogeeee/restfuncs/server/Security concept.md

 - Can we keep track of the session content in websocket connections ?
 The session cookie might only be sent during connection establishment and from there on have a stale value
 - There's even no proper API in engine.io for checking all the http state and cookies

-The answer to all this is: We don't secure websocket connections themselves (+they're CORS allowed to all origins) Instead, the client pulls the context in which it operates from the main trusted http service to the websocket connection via encrypted tokens.
+The answer to all this is: We don't secure websocket connections themselves.
+Instead, the client pulls the context in which it operates from the http site to the websocket connection via encrypted and signed tokens.
+(Method `Server#server2serverEncryptToken` is used)
-Context means: "Can the client make requests to the service ?" + the full content of the session + the req (http request) object, which may contain the basicAuth user + clientcert info + other identifying stuff.

-See the types: AreCallsAllowedQuestion, AreCallsAllowedAnswer and corresponding methods in the ServerSession For session transfer, see: SessionTransferRequest, SessionTransferToken, UpdateSessionToken. and corresponding methods in the ServerSession

-Tokens always contain an unguessable id from inside the websocket handler's situation, so they can't be replaced with tokens which an attacker has in stock (previously validly obtained by his own connection) and also can't be replayed.

-The main source of truth for the session is the http cookie.
-The websocket connection is only a downstream subscriber and also can push updates there (see the above tokens).
-A unique session key + a version number makes sure that it can't be updated to an old value.
+Context means:
+ - The full content of the cookieSession.
+ - The `SecurityPropertiesOfHttpRequest`, which includes all security relavant stuff and also the csrfToken/corsReadToken/csrfProtectionmode.
+[See type](../common/index.ts)
+When pulling these 2 objects, the id of the ServerSocketConnection is included in the request (question), and checked, when returned, so an attacker can't install foreign tokens.

+The main source of truth of the cookieSession is always the http side.
+After a write, the cookieSession must be committed there, and then re-fetched to the ServerSocketConnection (like above, again with the id in the question).
+On each side, there are checks, that the session can only be updated *incrementally*, by checking the version and additionally a branch-protection-salt.
+This is to prevent replay attacks.
+So your (new) calls can at maximum be only one version off, just like in a normal http setup.
+Additionally, the JWT validator guards validity before every request (TODO).

+Another advantage of this approach is, that all RestunfsClients can just share one connection, so they don't exhaust connections.
+The pulled `SecurityPropertiesOfHttpRequest` is simply associated to the ServerSession class id (or group of such with same security settings = `SecurityGroup`).